Carath\'eodory Theory and A Priori Estimates for Continuity Inclusions in the Space of Probability Measures: Existence à la Peano in the Carathéodory framework

+Two remarks are in order concerning the previous set of assumptions.
+First, we stress that the maps $l(\cdot),L(\cdot) \in L^1([0,T],\R_+)$ and the local continuity moduli $\omega : \R_+ \to \R_+$ appearing in Hypotheses \ref{hyp:CIPC}-$(iii)$ and $(iv)$ are all localised on compact sets.
+That being said, we did not make this dependence transparent so as to keep the notations as light as possible.
+Second, as mentioned in the introduction, it is a well-known fact in the theory of differential inclusions that outside of the Cauchy-Lipschitz framework, one must in general impose a convexity assumption on the admissible velocities to establish the existence of solutions, even in finite-dimensional euclidean spaces (see e.g. \cite[Chapter 2]{Aubin1984}).

-\begin{rmk}[Example of set-valued mapping satisfying our assumptions] A relevant example of set-valued map $V : [0,T] \times \Pcal_p(\R^d) \rightrightarrows C^0(\R^d,\R^d)$ satisfying hypotheses \ref{hyp:CIPC} is given by the set of admissible velocities of a controlled system, which is of the form
+\begin{rmk}[Examples of set-valued mapping satisfying our assumptions] A relevant example of set-valued map $V : [0,T] \times \Pcal_p(\R^d) \tto C^0(\R^d,\R^d)$ satisfying Hypotheses \ref{hyp:CIPC} is given by the set of admissible velocities of a controlled system of the form